amoerie/HtmlBuilders/README.md

 	Assert.That(div.Styles["height"], Is.EqualTo("15px"));
 ```

-There's also some extra support for data attributes, which I find myself using a lot recently
+There's also some extra support for data attributes

 ```c#
 	// results in <div data-test="datatest"></div>